CSPS-EFPC-IT/moodle-single-node-azure/README.md

 # moodle-single-node-azure
-Deploys a simple Moodle stack on Azure Cloud.
+Deploys a single Moodle stack on Azure Cloud.

 # Description
 This project deploys the following Azure resources: